Administration time: 10-25 minutes

 Cognitive and Reasoning Test Versions

-This twelve minute, forty question test, for Psymetrics platform users, covers mathematical and logical reasoning (20 questions), which is the applicants' ability to reason logically and to solve basic/complex mathematical, logical and abstract problems.
+This test takes 12 minutes and has forty questions.
+Part 1 covers logical reasoning (20 questions), which is the applicants' ability to reason logically and to solve basic/complex mathematical, logical and abstract problems.
 While research shows that logical reasoning is important for most jobs, this ability is especially critical for jobs requiring problem solving.

 After the test is completed, an easy-to-read score report is instantly emailed to you (not the applicant).
 The reports are designed to be understood by HR staff, business owners or the hiring team.
 It's in a simple to understand format, with percentile scoring to compare your applicants with others.